cybervoid/GoRepository/GoWebDevelopment/readme.md

 ## Workspace content
 1. [Gopherface](./Gopherface) Social Media Web Application.
     1. Source Code: `go get github.com/EngineerKamesh/gofullstack`
-2. [Basics](./basics) - basic Go examples for using the JavaScript and/or DOM API.
+2. [Basics](./basics) - basic Go examples, provided for using the JavaScript and/or DOM API.
-    1. Covers basic content.
-This is not original content, content source:  (EngineerKamesh)[https://github.com/EngineerKamesh]
+    1. Disclaimer: This folder does not contain original work.
+It had been added for reference only.
+Original Author:  (EngineerKamesh)[https://github.com/EngineerKamesh]
 ## Packages and Libraries
 ### Using GopherJS
 1. Useful commands: